c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 The page shall remain compact and orderly.

 Heading spacing shall not be estimated visually or enlarged to fill unused page space.
+### Spacing Consistency Across Pages

+Once a heading relationship is defined by the selected Template File or Typography database, the same relationship shall remain visually identical throughout the complete manual.

+For example:

+- H1 to H2 shall not become larger on later pages.
+- H1 to H3 shall not become larger on later pages.
+- H2 to H3 shall not become larger on later pages.
+- Heading-to-body spacing shall not vary according to available page space.

+Do not enlarge heading spacing:

+- To fill unused page space.
+- At the beginning of a new page.
+- After a page break.
+- In later chapters.
+- Around images.
+- Because a text frame contains unused internal height.

+Paragraph Styles and tightly fitted text frames shall produce consistent spacing throughout the document.

+A spacing relationship that is acceptable on one page shall not be arbitrarily changed on another page.
 ---

 ## Numbering